-As a long-time safety advocate for motorists of all ages, CAA Saskatchewan is proud to host CarFit clinics in partnership with the Canadian Association of Occupational Therapists and support from Saskatchewan Society of Occupational Therapists.
+As a long-time safety advocate for motorists of all ages, CAA Saskatchewan is proud to host CarFit clinics in partnership with the Canadian Association of Occupational Therapists.

 The CarFit program recognizes that older drivers are often the safest drivers.
 They are more likely to wear their seatbelts, less likely to speed, plus less likely to drive impaired.
 However, as drivers mature, age-related changes in vision, flexibility, strength, and range of motion can make drivers less comfortable and reduce their control behind the wheel.
 CarFit provides education to assist mature drivers in understanding and applying the built-in safety features of their vehicle.
 Today’s vehicles have many features that offer enhanced restraints and protection, yet many mature drivers are unaware of those features or how to use them properly.
 CarFit helps to identify how the fit of your vehicle can affect your driving and how minor adjustments and adaptations can assist your changing needs.